-A swarm is a large colony crowd where decision-making, word processing, maintaining happen quickly.
+A swarm is a large colony crowd where decision-making, word processing, and maintenance happen quickly.
 It also protects from predators and gives unity to defend other groups.
 Animals that can swarm are larger in number and survive best for evolutionary view.

-The birds, bees, fish, and ants all these creatures have evolved methods of amplifying their intelligence by syncing together and thinking together in systems.
+Birds, bees, fish, and ants have evolved methods of amplifying their intelligence by syncing and thinking together in systems.
 Biologists call this swarm intelligence, and it’s a natural step in the evolution of most social species.
 A swarm intelligence combines the group’s knowledge, wisdom, insight, and intuition and converges on optimized decisions.

 Herring gangs in vast schools make it easier to feed on their prey, tiny crustaceans called copepods.
 Copepods can jump suddenly sideways in the water by several centimeters.
 A swirling, seething crowd of animals can also offer protection from predators.